-Beyond its effects on health, not getting enough sleep can lead to car accidents, medical errors, or other mistakes on the job.
-To encourage better sleep, the medical community encourages adults to engage in good “sleep hygiene” such as limiting or avoiding caffeine and nicotine, avoiding naps during the day, turning off electronics an hour before bed, exercising, and practicing relaxation before bedtime.
+Beyond its effects on health, not getting enough sleep can lead to car accidents, medical errors or other mistakes on the job.
+To encourage better sleep, the medical community encourages adults to engage in good “sleep hygiene” such as limiting or avoiding caffeine and nicotine, avoiding naps during the day, turning off electronics an hour before bed, exercising and practicing relaxation before bedtime.
 It is also well-known that mental health is closely linked to sleep; insomnia is more common in people suffering from depression or anxiety.

 It is important to emphasize that this study only looked at the association between a sense of purpose and better sleep—the findings cannot say for sure that having a greater sense of purpose causes one to sleep better.
-An alternative interpretation for the findings is that people who have a greater sense of purpose also tend to have better physical and mental health, which in turn, explains their higher quality sleep.
+An alternative interpretation for the findings is that people who have a greater sense of purpose also tend to have better physical and mental health, which in turn explains their higher quality sleep.
 Another important limitation of the study is that the findings rely entirely on people’s self-reported sleep symptoms.
-The researchers did not bring participants into a lab and actually monitor their quality of their sleep.
+The researchers did not bring participants into a lab and actually monitor the quality of their sleep.
 Therefore, it is possible that people with a higher sense of purpose simply remember getting better sleep compared to people who do not report experiencing a sense of purpose in life.

 Despite these limitations, this study is the first to suggest any kind of strong link between purpose in life and sleep.
-Given how common sleep problems are, anything that may suggest new avenues for treatment are important to explore.
+Given how common sleep problems are, anything that may suggest new avenues for treatment is important to explore.
 Perhaps developing a sense of purpose in life could be as effective at improving sleep as following healthy habits, such as limiting coffee.
 In addition to promoting good sleep hygiene, doctors may end up recommending mindfulness practices or exploring one’s values as ways of helping older adults sleep better.
 Given how elusive a good night’s sleep has become for many, it’s well worth exploring.
 The impact of poor sleep goes far beyond our own personal health, as the side effects have the potential to wreak havoc on other people’s lives as well.